ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 ### Version 1.0.0. {-}

-Welcome to version 1.0.0!
-This is the first full draft in the sense that it contains **brms** versions of all of Kruschke's JAGS and Stan models, excluding examples that are not possible with the **brms** paradigm (e.g., [Section 10.3.2][Hierarchical MCMC computation ~~of relative model probability~~ is not available in brms: We'll cover information criteria instead.]).
-Noteworthy changes include:
+The big 1.0.0 update came in May 4, 2022.
+This was the first full draft in the sense that it contained **brms** versions of all of Kruschke's JAGS and Stan models, excluding examples not currently possible with the **brms** paradigm (e.g., [Section 10.3.2][Hierarchical MCMC computation ~~of relative model probability~~ is not available in brms: We'll cover information criteria instead.]).
+Noteworthy changes included:

 * two new solutions for the conditional logistic models of [Chapter 22][Nominal Predicted Variable] thanks to the generous efforts by [Henrik Singmann](https://github.com/singmann) and [Mattan Ben-Shachar](https://github.com/mattansb/);
 * replacing the depreciated `posterior_samples()` function with the new `posterior::as_draws_df()`-based workflow;